 Social media is the fastest route to getting on an influencer’s radar.
 At the very least, companies should follow influencers on Twitter and LinkedIn.
 They can also find these influencers if they are active on other networks.

 Companies should then comment on the influencer’s material.
 However, in order to be seen, their opinions must stand out.
 For this reason, it’s wise to avoid generic comments like “excellent point!” or “so true!”
-Instead, adding their ideas, asking questions, or expanding on the influencer’s advice can capture attention more effectively.
+Instead, adding meaningful responses, asking questions, or expanding on the influencer’s advice can capture attention more effectively.

 A witty remark will pique their interest.
 After they’ve linked it to the rest of a company’s social media activity, influencers will have a solid foundation for developing a connection and then building a relationship.

-Once an influencer knows about a specific company, it’s time to build that first connection once an influencer knows who a company is.
+Once an influencer knows about a specific company, it’s time to build that first connection.

-They shouldn’t, however, send the influencer an email with a request immediately.
+They shouldn’t, however, send the influencer an email with a request for content immediately.
 Instead, businesses must establish a strategy and clarify what they need to tell influencers in order to hear “yes.”

 Companies must first decide what they hope to gain from cooperation.